Chapter 12 Introduction to Excel

 When working with a series, Excel can continue the series if the fill handle is used.
 For instance, if a row or column contains a numeric sequential order, the days of the week, or months of the year, the fill handle can complete the series.
 Usually, several cells of a sequential order are needed for Excel to complete the series.

-In the following figures, the first six months of the year were selected (see Figure 8A).
-Six additional cells were selected, and Excel indicated the month to fill in the last cell (December) (see Figure 8B).
-Figure 8C shows the additional months that Excel filled in.
+In the following figures, the first six months of the year were selected (Figure 8A).
+Six additional cells were selected, and Excel indicated the month to fill in the last cell (December) (Figure 8B).
+Figure 8C shows the additional months filled in by Excel.

 Modify Cells, Rows, and Columns